Reyes1921/notas/React/components/components.md

 # `1.
 Return a single root element `

 To return multiple elements from a component, wrap them with a single parent tag.
-If you don’t want to add an extra `<div>` to your markup, you can write `<>` and `</>` instea.
+If you don’t want to add an extra `<div>` to your markup, you can write `<>` and `</>` instead.
 This empty tag is called a Fragment. `Fragments` let you group things without leaving any trace in the browser HTML tree.

 ```
 <>